Available 24h

 Description

-A highly decorative wall mirror made of mahogany in Edwardian style, featuring original beveled glass, a gilded eagle facing upward surrounded by sculptures, and an inlaid shell below, all set within a molded frame with gilded decoration.
+A highly decorative wall mirror made of mahogany in the Edwardian style, featuring original beveled glass, a gilded eagle facing upward surrounded by sculptures, and inlaid shell below, all set within a molded frame with gilded decoration.

 Many styles characterize antique furniture, but a few are particularly prominent.
-Eclectic furniture refers to the 19th century, during which the Biedermeier style was dominant.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
-Toward the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.
+Eclectic furniture refers to the 19th century, marked by the prevailing Biedermeier style.
+Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
+Toward the end of the century, these styles transitioned into pseudo styles of Classicism, Renaissance, and Baroque.

-Empire-style furniture dates from the late 18th to early 19th century.
-It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.
+Empire-style furniture dates from the late 18th to early 19th century, inspired by the reign of Napoleon.
+It features significant similarities and references to Roman and Greek ornamentation.

 Manufacturer information